The OLC Group undertakes environmental activities in line with the OLC Group Environmental Policy.

 Switch to recyclable material |

-Helped increase the value of recycling by switching from paper to aluminum beer cups at some restaurants on a trial basis |
+We helped increase the value of recycling by switching from paper to aluminum beer cups at some restaurants on a trial basis. |